 One of the main positives of having a small home, is that it is easier to heat up.
 Less square feet to heat up means quicker to heat and easier to keep hot.
 A smaller home will save you a lot of money on energy bills throughout the year.

-In this article on the Best Heating Systems For Small Homes, we will be looking at the choice of heating options available to not only small homes but all homes.
-We hope to find out which type of heating system will be the best for small apartments and for keeping a small house snug and warm for the least amount of cost.
+In this article on the Best Heating Systems For Small Homes, I will look at a choice of heating options available to not only small homes but all homes.
+I hope to find out the ideal heating system for small apartments and for keeping a small house snug and warm for the least amount of money.

 The most common heating system in American homes is provided by a furnace.
 This furnace works by heating air and then pumping it through a system of air ducts that provide heat throughout the house.
 This heating system can be fueled by oil, gas or electricity.